katychuang/cisc3140_lab3/proj1/README.md

 To run proj1 make sure you are in the root of the project repository and run `make proj1`.

+To run the code type in this command into terminal:

+awk -f proj1/prog.awk data/data.csv > ranking.txt

 ### Results

 Results are stored in a `.txt` document labeled `ranking.txt`, that lists cars by highest points earned to lowest points earned.